Best overall hard shell luggage

 Royce and Rocket The Castle

-If you hate unpacking suitcases on trips, this good-looking Royce and Rocket roller has the solution.
+If you hate unpacking suitcases on trips as much as we do, this good-looking Royce and Rocket roller has the solution.
 The standout element of this smart bag includes patent-pending built-in shelving to live out of the luggage.
 The signature design element—the Castle Shelves—feature two fold-down, lightweight weight-bearing shelves built into the lid side of the bag.

 When you’re ready to pack up again, unsnap the two straps and the shelves stow flat for maximum organization.
 This hard shell luggage consists of durable polycarbonate material and also includes a TSA-approved lock, 360-degree spinner wheels, a multi-stop telescopic handle and a compression system to pack even more.